There are two paid WBT Staff members:

-After countless hours of restoration and enhancement the area is now regarded as a “living classroom”.
+After countless hours of restoration and enhancement the area is now regarded as a “living classroom.”
 Approximately 33,000 visitors enjoy free admission to the site per year.

 Several valuable conservation projects have been undertaken by WBT at the site.

-The Trust has also assisted with or solely developed properties on Salt Spring Island, Galliano Island, Vancouver Island, Surrey and Langley.
+In the past, the Trust has also assisted with or solely developed properties on Salt Spring Island, Galliano Island, Vancouver Island, Surrey and Langley.